 Played a bit there but then Kenny got a job coaching at Wollongong Wolves (NSW) and he asked me to come with him.

 What was it like playing for Wolves in the National League?

 I was there for pre season – but recognised wasn’t at the level when Wollongong brought in 2-3 New Zealand international Turner – Campbell knew I would struggle to get game time so I moved to Perth with Inglewood Kiev.
 I had a choice.
 Sit on the bench at Wollongong or move to Tasmania to play football.
 But I ultimately decided to play for Inglewood Kiev (Perth) .

 How did you find your time at Inglewood?

 A great experience.
 I scored 9 goals out of 10 games.
 They brought Bobby Moore (Defender,West Ham United & Captain of the England national team) in who had some guest stints.
 I unfortunately did my knee in while I was there and that was really the end of my playing career as I never got back from it.

 You came back to Tasmania and signed on for Rapid SC for a 2nd stint.
 How was that for you knowing you had just lost a good opportunity to keep playing at a higher level in Perth?

 It was a different group of players we had.
 We still won the league.
 That ended up getting me a job with Wrest Point Casino (their major sponsor at the time).
 I worked as a card dealer for a couple years then moved into senior management.
 It was a good setup for me.

-Metro SC came knocking and asked you to coach their side, you were with Metro for a couple years, how did you find your time back at the club where it all began for you?
+Metro FC asked you to coach their side ,how did you find your time back at the club where it all began for you?